mvysny/vok-orm/README.md

 ### Joins

-When we display a list of reviews, we want an actual category names, not just the category IDs.
-Since Sql2o will only care about the SELECT column names, all we have to do is to extend the `Review` class and add the `categoryName` field; then write a SELECT that will return all of the `Review` fields, and, additionally, the `categoryName` field.
+When we display a list of reviews (say, in a Vaadin Grid), we want an actual category names, not just the numeric category IDs.
+Since Sql2o will only care about the SELECT column names, all we have to do is to extend the `Review` class and add the `categoryName` field.
+Then we need to write a SELECT that will return all of the `Review` fields, and, additionally, the `categoryName` field:

 ```kotlin
 open class ReviewWithCategory : Review() {